Operation Mongoose: Planning

 On October 4, 1962, a Special Group on Operation Mongoose met to discuss proceedings.
 The Attorney General, Mr. Johnson, and General Lansdale were there amongst others.
 While they discussed some self-interests in acquiring Cuban waters for mining rights, planning military contingency plans, and attacking Guantanamo, these beliefs and ideas were not shared by all participants.
 By the end of the meeting, they determined four main objectives.
 (1) They needed more intelligence on Cuba to determine how to proceed.
 This would likely involve further probes by the CIA into Cuba.
 (2) They needed to increase the amount of sabotage their agents were involved in.
 The line "there should be considerably more sabotage" is underlined.
 (3) That regulations and restrictions needed to be realized so that the CIA as an agency and their operation agents could take some shortcuts in training and preparations.
 (4) That the CIA would do anything they could to dispose of Castro and stop the spread of communism into the Western Hemisphere.
-The 4th point reads: "All efforts should be made to develop new and imaginative approaches to the possibility of getting rid of the Castro regime."
+The 4th point reads: "All efforts should be made to develop new and imaginative approaches to the possibility of getting rid of the Castro regime.

-On October 26, 1962, Castro wrote a letter to Khrushchev outlining his beliefs pertaining to what would happen in the act of aggression, and told him to rest assured that Cuba would resist and act with opposing forces of aggression.
+On October 26, 1962, Castro wrote a letter to Nikita Khrushchev outlining his beliefs pertaining to what would happen in the act of aggression, and told him to rest assured that Cuba would resist and act with opposing forces of aggression.

 Operation Northwoods was a plan proposed in 1962, which was signed by the Chairman of the Joint Chiefs of Staff and presented to Secretary of Defense Robert McNamara for approval, that intended to use false flag operations to justify intervention in Cuba.
 Among courses of action considered were real and simulated attacks on US or foreign soil which would be blamed on the Cuban government.
 These would have involved attacking or reporting fake attacks on Cuban exiles, damaging U.S. bases and ships, "Cuban" aircraft attacking Central American countries such as Haiti or the Dominican Republic, having shipments of arms found on nearby beaches, faking a Cuban military plane destroying an American civilian aircraft, and the possible development of other false-flag terror campaign on U.S. soil.
 The operation was rejected by Kennedy and never carried out.
 By 1962 it was shown that other nations were funding Castro's revolution.